St. Peter's Chapel-of-Ease, Hebden

 The church has eleven windows - one at the east end overlooking the alter, one in the west end, eight in the nave, and one in the vestry, all with decorated glass.

 The one in the chancel is formed from three lancets, and has the most colourful and ornate glass, thought to be part of the original fabric.
 It was donated by the Rev. Henry Ives Bailey, who also contributed the land on which the church stands, in memory of Ann Bailey, who died on Christmas Day, 1820.
-Ann was probably his first wife, his eldest son Henry being born in 1815.
+John Bland says that Ann was Bailey's mother, but she was more likely his first wife, his eldest son Henry being born in 1815.
 Henry Ives Bailey subsequently married Sarah Rand in 1824.

 The other ten windows are also lancet shaped, and are decorated with soft, delicate colours.
 These were donated in 1884 by Ralph Bowdin (1833-1917), of Bridge House, in memory of his father Daniel who died in 1855.